tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 I’ve never expected or wanted much from my life.
 Just a job that didn’t take more than it gave, someone to hold at night, and a good cold beer before bed.

-But I saw something that stripped my soul down to the bone and smothered any joy and hope I once had for this world.
-Now I don’t sleep anymore.
+I don’t sleep anymore.
 Not since I learned that something is snatching people in broad daylight and changing them.
 Trying to make them better, something new.

 The changed ones.